 I know, it doesn’t resemble a wineglass.
 I was confused, too.

-When we arrived at The Lookout I turned to John and whispered, “That doesn’t look like any wineglass I’ve ever seen.”
+When I arrived at The Lookout I said to myself, “That doesn’t look like any wineglass I’ve ever seen.”

-After our hike, I did some reading and learned that its name has nothing to do with the shape of the bay.
+After the hike, I did some reading and learned that its name has nothing to do with the shape of the bay.

 In the 1820s, whalers came to Wineglass Bay.
 The whalers set up shore bases in the bay, sparking violent clashes with the Pydairrerme.
 An American whaler, Captain Richard Hazard of the Thalia, would give his name to the great granite peaks that loom over the bay and the bay itself would take its name from the whalers’ method of hunting.
 From shore, they would set out in small boats to chase and harpoon passing whales, then tow the carcasses back to shore to butcher and boil down the blubber to extract oil.
 The oil was shipped to Britain to be used for lighting and the whalebone for ladies’ corsets and hoop skirts.
 Shore-based whaling lasted about 20 years on the peninsula but in that time, whenever the whalers were about their grisly business, the bay was dyed red with blood – like rich red wine in a glass.